dk14/wolfram-mega/docs/dsl.md

 > Interpreter must understand your swap-lock conditions: it could be oracle allowing swap ("PTLC-lock" in BTC), or as in case with crypto-loans, it could be hash-lock conditon for signing atomicity, or just "true" if `OfferTerms` interpreter can optimize it (see Contracts doc).

-> Party role reversal (negative amounts) won't work for cross-currency.
+> Party role reversal (negative amounts) is disabled for cross-currency.
 There is a semantical check: "minus 5 dollar does not imply plus 5 btc".

+> "Perfect hedge" check is NOT bypassed here.
+Discreet still prevents you from swapping funds with yourself.
+Only semantics of observation are bypassed, since both branches have to be executed simulteniously when condition is unlocked.

+> Not to be confused with a lock-check - locks can be checked with regular `dsl.if("lock", ["true"], ["false"])` rather than `dsl.if("lock", ["true"], ["true"])` (this specifically means atomic swap).

 #### Payment At Maturity (crypto-loan)